facebook/IT-CPE/chef/cookbooks/cpe_safari/README.md

 `node['cpe_safari']` contains a hash of all the settings.

 The profile's organization key defaults to `Facebook` unless `node['organization']` is configured in your company's custom init recipe.
+The profile will also use whichever prefix is set in node['cpe_profiles']['prefix'], which defaults to `com.facebook.chef`

 To provide your own custom setting, add the key you wish to manage to the hash: